ZeBuntux/Zenaxchropos/README.txt

 21st September 2015
 Release: v0.51

-Fixed SQL errors in Convert and it now informs the the user of its progress via a progress bar.
+Fixed SQL errors in Convert and it now informs the user of its progress via a progress bar.

 * Default Icon colours changed.
-* Added the ability for the user to change the colout of the icons.
-Located in the install folder is folder called icon sets, copy the the required jar to the lIb folder to changethe colours
+* Added the ability for the user to change the colour of the icons.
+Located in the install folder is folder called icon sets, copy the required jar to the lib folder to change the colours
 * Identified bug in look and feel, unrequired lib file, now fixed
 * Found issue of missing field in products when coming from 3.70  - fixed
 * Found issue with rightslevel moving from 3.70 - fixed